algorandfoundation/puya-ts/docs/lg-program-structure.md

 ## BaseContract

 If ARC4 routing and/or interoperability is not required, a contract can extend the `BaseContract` type which gives full control to the developer to implement the approval and clear state programs.
-If this type is extended directly it will not be possible to output ARC-32 or ARC-56 spec files and related artifacts.
+If this type is extended directly it will not be possible to output ARC-32 or ARC-56 app spec files and related artifacts.
 Transaction arguments will also need to be decoded manually.

 ```ts
 import { BaseContract, log, op } from '@algorandfoundation/algorand-typescript'